 - 12. A, B. Both NWLink and TCP/IP are routable and both can function properly with NetBIOS applications because they are both Microsoft's versions and have the interface for proper communication.
 XNS is a routable protocol but is not provided with Windows Server 2003, and with the overwhelming popularity of TCP/IP, XNS is generally no longer used in networks.
 NetBEUI, although it supports the NetBIOS programs, is not routable. - 13.
 B. Although Macintosh computers can use AppleTalk to communicate with each other, these computers can also run TCP/IP, so AppleTalk won't be necessary when these two networks are merged.
-You could add AppleTalk to the servers in the network, and the two machine types could share files back and forth, but if you can reduce the number of protocols on any network, it's a best practice to do so.
+You could add Apple Talk to the servers in the network, and the two machine types could share files back and forth, but if you can reduce the number of protocols on any network, it's a best practice - 14.
 The network address 192.168.11.192 with a subnet mask of 255.255.255.224 is perfect for Subnet A because it supports up to 30 hosts.
 The network address 192.168.11.128 with a subnet mask of 255.255.255.192 is perfect for Subnet B because it supports up to 62 hosts.
 The network address 192.168.11.0 with a subnet mask of 255.255.255.128 is perfect for Subnet C because it supports up to 126 hosts.
-That still leaves the network address 192.168.11.224 with a subnet mask of 255.255.255.255.255.255.254 available for a fourth subnet later.